-So without asking the Right Questions, and without the resulting and necessary basic information … the orthodox trained doctors just have NO IDEA what’s really happening when it comes to “tight muscles,” nor what to do about it.
-EVEN THOUGH the information is right in their own orthodox medical research, and has been there for DECADES.
+So without asking the Right Questions, and without the resulting and necessary basic information … orthodox trained doctors just have NO IDEA what’s really happening when it comes to “tight muscles,” nor what to do about it.
+EVEN THOUGH the information is right there in their own orthodox medical research, in their medical libraries, and much of it has been there for DECADES.

-Osteopaths and Chiropractors know a lot more about muscles, yet most are not set up to do much or any musculo-fascial work.
+Osteopaths and Chiropractors know a lot more about muscles, yet most of them are not set up to do much or any musculo-fascial work.

 Also, along with having little understanding of how muscles really work — or of muscle tension physiology — and their many potential effects on many and various conditions, dysfunctions, and pain in the body, many doctors assume that something happening that far into the past must NO longer be relevant.
 They seem to think something that far into the past MUST have — somehow — resolved itself ONLY because of the passage of time and “normal” healing processes.

 I guess that’s a reasonable assumption for naive, dis-educated or VERY inexperienced people, even doctors.
 But is a totally wrong assumption.
 Yes, many, maybe even most, “tight muscles” do, most of the time, eventually relax and most or all trouble disappears.